eroticfishcake/Data-Analyst-Position-Interview-Questions/README.md

     rate = float(datapoint[4:-5])                # transform it to float
     return rate
 ```
 Also, the first column had to be renamed to “Advertisers” to match other column names (was needed later for joining the columns together).
 I have also added the Placement column for each dataset.
 Finally, using pandas provided tools, I have concatenated all 4 datasets to provide a single dataset containing all the information and saved it as an excel file.
+The process was a bit manual since I had to input columns that had to be seperated before concatenating.
+I have added my code below, so if you have any suggestions on how to improve and automate it, feel free to message me :blush: